magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 A normal attribute declaration like this will only allow passing strings.
-However, you often want to pass another variable or an expression to a component, and of course Vue's template language supports that, too.
+However, you often want to pass another variable or an expression to a component, and of course Vue.js's template language supports that, too.

 ```html
 <template>